 Protein in the urine can be a sign of serious health complications.
 The kidneys are responsible for filtering waste products and extra fluid out of the blood and into the urine, while leaving proteins in the blood.
 However, when the filtering process isn’t functioning properly, the body filters these proteins out of the blood and into the urine.

-Various diagnostic tests can be used to determine the type and the amount of protein in the urine.
+Various diagnostic tests can determine the type and the amount of protein in the urine.
 The test results will help your doctor determine an appropriate diagnosis and treatment.

-The immunofixation-urine test or urine immunofixation test is used to detect the presence and measure the amount of certain types of proteins in the urine.
-These proteins are called immunoglobulins.
-They are broadly classified as normal or abnormal.
+The immunofixation urine test or urine immunofixation test detects the presence and measures the amount of certain types of proteins in the urine.
+These proteins are known as immunoglobulins.
+They fall into two broad classifications: normal or abnormal.

 Abnormal immunoglobulins in the urine suggest the presence of disease.
 An example of an abnormal immunoglobulin is monoclonal protein or M protein.

-The immunofixation-urine test is typically ordered when a doctor suspects an individual may have certain health conditions, including multiple myeloma and Waldenstrom’s macroglobulinemia.
-These disorders produce abnormal immunoglobulins that can be detected in the urine.
+The immunofixation urine test is a common test used when a doctor suspects an individual may have certain health conditions, including multiple myeloma and Waldenstrom’s macroglobulinemia.
+These disorders produce abnormal immunoglobulins that the immunofixation urine test can detect in the urine.

 Symptoms of multiple myeloma include:

 - increased bruising and bleeding of the gums or from the nose